Hoesten History, Family Crest & Coats of Arms

 Early History of the Hoesten family

 This web page shows only a small excerpt of our Hoesten research.
-Another 131 words (9 lines of text) covering the years 1739, 1774 and 1662 are included under the topic Early Hoesten History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the years 1613, 1648, 1662, 1680, 1739 and 1774 are included under the topic Early Hoesten History in all our PDF Extended History products and printed products wherever possible.

 Hoesten Spelling Variations

 Many spelling variations of Hoesten have been recorded over the years, including These are the result of the medieval practice of spelling according to sound and repeated translation between Gaelic and English.
 Hewison, Heweson, Howeson, Howeston, Howstoun, Huison and many more.

 Early Notables of the Hoesten family

 Another 29 words (2 lines of text) are included under the topic Early Hoesten Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hoesten family to Ireland

-Some of the Hoesten family moved to Ireland, but this topic is not covered in this excerpt.Another 45 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Hoesten family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hoesten family

 Many who arrived from Scotland settled along the east coast of North America in communities that would go on to become the backbones of the young nations of the United States and Canada.
 In the American War of Independence, many settlers who remained loyal to England went north to Canada as United Empire Loyalists.
 Their descendants later began to recover the lost Scottish heritage through events such as the highland games that dot North America in the summer months.
 Research into various historical records revealed some of first members of the Hoesten family emigrate to North America: William Hewison who settled in Georgia in 1775.